dwitbhavsar/dwitbhavsar/README.md

 - 👋 Hi, I’m @dwitbhavsar
 - 👀 I’m interested in data science and data analytics
 - 🌱 I’m currently learning Python and SQL
-- 💞️ I’m looking to collaborate on working with projects
+- 💞️ I’m looking to collaborate and gain insights on various real-life projects on machine learning algorithms and preparing effective models
-- 📫 How to reach me ...
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: ...

 <!---
 dwitbhavsar/dwitbhavsar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.